Schroder Sustainable Global Core Fund

 - International investments risk: includes the risk that international political, economic or currency events negatively impact the value of investments.

+The above list of risks is not conclusive.
 For a comprehensive list of risks please refer to the PDS.

 |Fund Inception date||31 October 2002|